“In essentials unity, in non-essentials liberty, in all things charity.”

-That’s because being reared and educated as a Roman Catholic, searching for Truth as an agnostic college student, led to faith in Christ by a Presbyterian theologian1 and an Assembly of God pastor, ordained as both a deacon and minister of the Gospel by the Southern Baptists, and today worshiping God and ministering to others as a contemplative Episcopalian Christian, I realize that I am an amalgamation of all of the above.
-What I believe today about God and the Bible (everything really) is the result of the spiritual investments deposited by God and others in me during my lifetime that are just now coming to maturity.
+That’s because being reared and educated as a Roman Catholic, searching for Truth as an agnostic college student, discipled by a Presbyterian theologian,1 challenged by an Assembly of God pastor to seek God with all of my heart, mentored by monks, ordained as both a deacon and minister of the Gospel by the Southern Baptists, and worshiping God and ministering to others today as a contemplative, Episcopalian Christian, I realize that I am an amalgamation of all the above.
+What I believe today about God and the Bible, everything really, is the result of the spiritual seeds planted by God and others in me during my lifetime that are just now coming to fruition.

-I originally planned on offering up some creative writing here, but in the end decided I could do no better than what was gifted to us some seventeen hundred years ago, first, with the Apostles’ Creed3, and then later, the Nicene Creed.4
+I originally planned on offering up some creative writing here, but in the end decided I could do no better than what was gifted to us some seventeen hundred years ago, first, with the Apostles’ Creed4, and then later, the Nicene Creed5.

-As for biblical doctrines not specifically addressed in the Apostles’ and Niceno-Constantinopolitan creeds, well, the Devil is in the detail.7 But, if you insist, you can discover what you need to know about most of my personal beliefs and practices here.8
+As for biblical doctrines not specifically addressed in the Apostles’ and Niceno-Constantinopolitan creeds, well, the Devil is in the detail.8 But, if you insist, you can discover what you need to know about most of my personal beliefs and practices here.9

 THE APOSTLES’ CREED (AD 390)